MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-graph-api.md

 ### Configure code to fetch access token using MSAL

-The following code provides an example of OBO flow to fetch access token from the client side using MSAL.
+The following code provides an example of OBO flow to fetch access token from the Teams client using MSAL.

 ### [C#](#tab/dotnet)